 In another text shortcoming, computer and network surveillance is also incompatible with fundamental rights to privacy, and should only be permissible in the case of an identifiable danger.

-The same goes with the use of undercover agents and informants, where limitations are not sufficiently specified.
+The same goes for the use of undercover agents and informants, where limitations are not sufficiently specified.
 The law makes it too easy to use for too many potential targets and isn’t limited in time.

 The Court also often points out the lack of an independent body controlling and approving covert surveillance measures.